canonical/github-runner-operator/docs/how-to/reactive.md

 ## Steps
 We are going to showcase the steps required to set up a reactive spawning environment with three runner flavors (large, large-arm, small) and a MongoDB database as a message queue.

-Note, that the specific revisions/channels in the steps are only marked here to have the howto reproducible, you should adapt these to your needs.
+Note, that the specific revisions/channels in the steps are only marked here for reproducibility, you should adapt the revisions/channels to your needs.

 We assume that you have a machine model (named "machine-model") for the runners and MongoDB, and a k8s model (named "k8s-model") for the webhook router.

 ### GitHub Runner flavors

-For this howto, we decided to have deployed three runner flavors: `large`, `large-arm`, `small` .
+For this howto-guide, we decided to have deployed three runner flavors: `large`, `large-arm`, `small` .
 We need to deploy those with these names, to comply with the routing table defined below.

 ```shell